johnnovak/johnnovak.site/blog/content/posts/smooth-video-playback-with-subtitles-on-raspberry-pi-4.md

 I noticed that changing the output range format in the Kodi system settings makes the *Player* menu and a few other menus disappear (!) from the *Settings* screen.
-Well, the good thing is that rebooting Kodi brings is back :) I have no idea why this is happening, I guess it must be a bug.
+Well, the good thing is that rebooting Kodi brings it back
+:sweat_smile: I have no idea why this is happening, I guess it must be a bug.
 In any case, if your *Player* menu has mysteriously disappeared, a system reboot might just be the ticket...

 ### Hardware setup